 YOU SHOULD STAY HERE IN SALTA ARGENTINA

-To be clear, there is the city of Salta and the entire Salta province, so when researching your trip, it’s good to plot out where the hotels actually are.
-For my trip, my real goal was to explore the entire untrammeled Wild West province, so I spent very little time in the city of Salta.
+For my trip, my real goal was to explore the entire untrammeled Wild West Salta province, so I spent very little time in the city of Salta.
 They call it “Salta the beautiful” but I was just in and out on a day trip, so didn’t get a chance to discover the beautiful part of the city.
 I planned out my trip so I’d break up the trip in three completely different places, a cool hotel at the end of each day.

-Here’s a link to another post about exploring Salta province on a road trip to get bearings on where these hotels are.
+Here’s a link to another big post I made about exploring Salta province on a road trip to get bearings on where these hotels are.
 Here follows is a summary of my stays at each of these places, some just for a night, but several nights at the extremely remote Estancia Colomé — which was my real destination for this trip, especially for its highly coveted James Turrell Museum.

 I put a bunch of links to other hotel guides for the region at the end of the post.
 Let me know if you find some you like.

 A few miles outside of Salta city is a perfect hotel and spa in the countryside.
 House of Jasmines.
-A luxurious estancia-turned-hotel (and the actor Robert Duvall’s former working ranch) it’s the perfect base to explore Salta province, easy to connect to the highways into the mountains, yet being away in a quiet retreat from the bustling Salta city.
+A luxurious estancia-turned-hotel (and the actor Robert Duvall’s former working ranch).
+It’s the perfect base to explore Salta province, easy to connect to the highways into the mountains, yet being away in a quiet retreat from the bustling Salta city.

 It’s just a few kilometers on the other side of the airport, so it’s a great place to crash after a long flight.
 Set amidst acres of green, green farmland, trees and remarkable views of the distant white capped mountains.
 And super quiet.
 House of Jasmines website.
-I really wish I’d booked more nights here, I was just in and out in coming and going to the altiplano.
-Highly recommend several days here, for adventures.
-I can’t wait to go back.

 House of Jasmines entrance drive